 Beyond creating a cave-like environment, your daily habits play a huge role in sleep quality.
 One of the most effective strategies is sticking to a consistent sleep schedule, even on weekends.
 Going to bed and waking up around the same time every day helps regulate your body’s internal clock.
 It’s also important to establish a relaxing pre-sleep routine to wind down.
 This could include gentle stretching, reading a book, or applying a soothing balm from one of our jars to sore muscles.
 Finally, be mindful of what you consume in the evening.
 Avoid large meals, caffeine, and intense workouts too close to bedtime, as they can all make it harder to fall asleep and stay asleep.

-The Best Active Recovery Techniques for Mountain Sports
+Our Favorite Active Recovery Moves for Mountain Sports

 After a tough day on the trail or slopes, your first instinct might be to collapse on the couch and not move until tomorrow.
 While rest is absolutely crucial, incorporating gentle movement, known as active recovery, can actually help you bounce back faster and feel better.
 The goal isn’t to log another workout or push through the pain.
 Instead, it’s about supporting your body’s natural repair processes so they can work more efficiently.